Have another question about Rosie?

 They’ll ask what’s happened and organise the support needed, which can include calling emergency services if necessary.

-Where does the Rosie pendant work?
+Where does Rosie work?

 I live in a retirement village.
 Can I use Rosie?